We Can’t Do It Without You

 Learn More About Volunteering

 Check out our Volunteer Handbook (3.8MB PDF) (Spanish version here – 3.1MB PDF), which offers additional information about volunteering and answers many of the questions our volunteers have about what to expect during their time with us.

 For more information, or to schedule a group, please contact the Redwood Empire Food Bank Volunteer Services.

 Come help us glean and package fresh produce, assemble grocery boxes, and sort donated staple pantry items for distribution.
 This can be a quiet activity, or a fun one with music!

 Get out in our community and help distribute fresh produce, healthy groceries, and staple pantry items at one of the Redwood Empire Food Bank’s sites.
-Must be able to repeatedly lift 40lbs.

 Are you willing to roll up your sleeves and help at a moment’s notice?
 Please consider joining the Apple Core volunteer group and become a true #HungerHero.